Ecology & Evolutionary Biology Department Ambassadors

 Who are the EEB Ambassadors and what do they do?

 EEB Ambassadors are current Biology and Ecology & Evolutionary Biology students who wish to take an active role in assisting current and prospective EEB and Biology students, as well as departmental faculty and staff.
 Ambassadors are involved with new freshmen orientation, recruitment visits, graduation ceremonies, peer mentoring, and other workshops and events.

 The EEB Ambassadors are among the best that the Department of Ecology & Evolutionary Biology has to offer.
 They are chosen based on their outstanding academic performance, involvement in research and internships, leadership experiences, and passion for biology.

 EEB Ambassadors earn:

 How do I apply?

-Applications are closed for fall but will reopen for the spring in December 2016.
+Applications are closed for fall but will reopen soon for Fall 2017.
 Download the materials here: